Goal Zero Yeti 1500X Vs 3000X Power Station Differences

 The popular power station/solar generator company from Utah, Goal Zero, recently released its latest lithium power stations.

-Two of the new models are the Yeti 1500X and the Yeti 3000X.
 They’ve implemented a couple of features that I have been asking for for a couple of years now, and they’re now competing with some of the best power stations on the market.

 In this post, I am going to compare the Yeti 1500X and the 3000X.
 What makes them different, why it matters, and how you decide between the two.

 In addition to comparing the two, I’m also going to show you how to connect third-party solar panels, how to connect your RV/trailer/camper to a Yeti X power station and share some of the best alternative power stations.

 Let’s start by comparing the specifications.
 There are not a lot of differences, but a table makes it easier to see.

 A Closer Look At The Differences

 As the names imply, the Yeti 3000X has exactly double the battery capacity.
 1516 watt-hours versus 3032 watt-hours.

 Both are larger than the older Yeti 1400 which had 1425Wh.

 The Yeti 3000X is slightly taller to fit more batteries.
 Other than that, they’re the same.